USA Banner

 Program Analyst

 Prior to joining to the U.S. DOT Volpe Center, Mendez worked at the Massachusetts Department of Transportation and the Massachusetts Appellate Tax Board.
-Mendez holds a master’s degree in business administration from the University of Massachusetts Boston (Boston, MA).
-Mendez received a Bachelor of Science in marketing with a concentration in international business from the University of Massachusetts Dartmouth (Dartmouth, MA) and is a graduate of the Commonwealth Honors Program.
+She is a certified acquisition professional with a level II Federal Acquisitions Certification for a Contracting Officer’s Representative.
+Mendez holds a master’s degree in business administration with a concentration in human resources and leadership and organizational change from the University of Massachusetts Boston.
+She received a Bachelor of Science in marketing with a concentration in management information system and international business from the University of Massachusetts Dartmouth and is a graduate of the Commonwealth Honors Program.

 Technology Policy Analyst